stocktraining/infrastructure/README.md

 The Box
 =======

-We are using Ubuntu 13.04 as our base box, currently.
+We are using Ubuntu Server 13.04 x64 Raring Ringtail (VirtualBox Guest Additions 4.2.12, Chef 11.4.4, Puppet 2.7.18).

-As of right now, it's just a base Ubuntu box.
-I'll work on adding packages via Puppet next.
+To login to the box, username is 'vagrant' and password is 'vagrant.'

+Once you've logged in, run these commands:

+cd /vagrant
+sudo puppet apply --modulepath=modules manifests/default.pp